madrid Tourist Guide Home

 Calle Princesa itself runs as far as the Plaza España, and 50 metres before you arrive at the Plaza, you’ll see a cinema that shows films in ‘original version’ – meaning that many are in English.
 To walk to the Plaza Espana from the hotel will take about 10 – 15 minutes.

-By metro it’s approximately 10 minutes ride into the heart of Madrid and all the shops, bars and restaurants.
+By metro it's approximately 10 minutes ride into the heart of Madrid and many shops, bars and restaurants.
 To find the main commercial area head for Sol.

-Via Taxi: A taxi from the airport won’t take more than 30 minutes and cost 22 to 25 euros (with the airport supplement included), if there isn’t an excess of traffic, and assuming there is no extra baggage (that all baggage fits inside the boot and interior of the taxi).
+Via Taxi: A taxi from the airport will be about 30 minutes depending on traffic volume.
+The following price includes airport supplement and is valid assuming there is no excess baggage (that all baggage fits inside the boot and interior of the taxi).

 Via metroMetro: You can take various metro routes directly from the airport to arrive at Ventura Rodríguez metro near the Hotel Melia Madrid Princesa.
 Line number 8 leaves from inside the airport between terminals 1 and 2.
 See the quickest route below with the stations where you need to change listed: